whepper/flac2aac/README.md

 No Python, FFmpeg, or rsgain installation is required on the target machine — everything is bundled inside `flac2aac.app`.

+### Runtime UI

+During a run the GUI shows three signals:

+- a **progress bar** that tracks the total number of encoded files.
+  It only ever moves right — long-running phases like ReplayGain analysis and album moves do not reset the bar to zero.
+- an **activity label** below the bar with the current phase (`Encoding album 3 / 12 — track 5 / 10`,
+  `Analysing loudness — album 3 / 12`, `Moving album to output`).
+- a **log** of every pipeline message, capped at the most recent 5000 lines so a long run cannot grow it without bound.

+The RAM disk create/eject buttons use the indeterminate bar style because their duration is unknown up front.

 ### 1 — Clone the repository

 ```bash